javacert/oca/README.md

     2) "State", on the other hand, is represented by instance fields.
        Only a class can have instance fields and therefore, only a class can have a state.
        Interfaces are always implicitly static, even if you don't specify the keyword static explicitly.
 Therefore, an interface does not have any state.
+    3) Java allows a class to implement multiple interfaces.
+An interface is a "type" and does not contain any state.
+       This implies that Java supports multiple type inheritance.
+       A class contains state and extending a class means inheriting the state.
+       Since Java does not allow a class to extend from multiple classes, it means that Java does not support multiple state inheritance.
     --> This means the following 2 statements are true:
     1) Multiple inheritance of state includes ability to inherit instance fields from multiple classes.
     2) Multiple inheritance of type includes ability to implement multiple interfaces and/or ability to extend from multiple classes.
+    3) Java supports multiple type inheritance but not multiple state inheritance.
 - Widening conversions are:
     1) From a byte to a short, an int, a long, a float, or a double
     2) From a short to an int, a long, a float, or a double